Frank K. Berry: Chess player

-Berry was also a competitive chess player for over 50 years, with a “Class A” rating, and played more than 1,600 USCF rated games.
+Berry was also a competitive chess player for over 50 years, with a "Class A" rating, and played more than 1,600 USCF-rated games.
 He once defeated 9-year-old Fabiano Caruana, who would later become a world championship candidate in 2018.
 Years later, Berry jokingly stated that "I rolled him up like a burrito!"

-Berry was noted for a droll sense of humor, such as saying at the start of each tournament: "Remember, not all trappers wear fur hats!"
+Berry was noted for a droll sense of humor, such as saying at the start of each tournament, "Remember, not all trappers wear fur hats!"

 Death and legacy

-Berry died of a heart attack, aged 70, on June 6, 2016 at his home in Stillwater, Oklahoma.
+Berry died of a heart attack, aged 70, on June 6, 2016, at his home in Stillwater, Oklahoma.
 The Frank K. Berry Memorial Open chess tournament is held annually in May in his honor.

 Awards and recognition

-Berry was a two-time recipient of the Gold Koltanowski Award, the highest member award given by U.S. Chess each year.
+Berry was a two-time recipient of the Gold Koltanowski Award, the highest member award given by the U.S. Chess Federation each year.
 He won the award in 2007 and 2015.
 He was named the U.S. Chess Federation "Tournament Director of the Year" in 2008.